nkasmanoff/moondream-grpo/README.md

 ### 1. SFT Trainer (`sft_trainer.py`)

-Supervised fine-tuning with teacher-forced supervision on the region head using synthetic sequences and optional LoRA adapters.
+Teacher-forced region fine-tuning that follows the generative detection path exactly as used during inference for more aligned training.
+Supports optional LoRA adapters.

 **Run with default settings:**